How Does Car Insurance Deductible Work?

 Choosing an insurance deductible is an important decision to make, and you’ll often select your deductible while shopping for car insurance.
 Some things to consider when selecting a car insurance deductible are as follows.

-Value of vehicle
+5. Value of your vehicle

 What deductible is right for you?